NIEM/NIEM.github.io/niem-releases/index.md

 **[NIEM 4.2 beta 1](https://github.com/NIEM/NIEM-Releases/releases/tag/niem-4.2beta1)** is now available for review!

 The release package is available at [NIEM-Releases](https://github.com/NIEM/NIEM-Releases/releases/tag/niem-4.2beta1) on GitHub and may also be downloaded as a [zip file](https://github.com/NIEM/NIEM-Releases/archive/niem-4.2beta1.zip).
 The package includes XML schemas, documentation spreadsheets, a change log, a JSON-LD context file, and a README.
+A [4.2-testing version of the SSGT](https://staging.niem.gtri.gatech.edu/niemtools/ssgt/index.iepd) is also available to search and view 4.2 content and build XML schema subsets.

 {: .note}
 > Please email feedback to <niem-comments@lists.gatech.edu> or submit a new [4.2 issue](https://github.com/NIEM/NIEM-Releases/issues/new?labels=4.2) by **Friday, September 13, 2019**.